 On August 14, 2008, President George W. Bush signed the Higher Education Opportunity Act of 2008.
-In order to comply with this act and to better inform University of Colorado students, prospective students, and parents of how fires affect university residential facilities, the Fire- and Life-Safety Group (FLS) has compiled all required fire statistics and fire safety information for on-campus student housing facilities into the 2017 Annual Fire Safety Report.
-Follow for additional campus fire and life safety policies.
+To comply with this act and to better inform University of Colorado Boulder students, employees, and interested constituents on how fires affect university residential facilities, the Fire- and Life-Safety Group (FLS) has compiled all required fire statistics and fire safety information for on-campus student housing facilities into the Annual Fire Safety Report.
+You may consult the Fire and Life Safety web page for addition information and policies.